 Mixed Reality Technologies

-This module focuses on the possibilities and challenges of interaction beyond the desktop.
-You will explore the 'mixed reality continuum' - a spectrum of emerging computing applications that runs from virtual reality (in which a user is immersed into a computer-generated virtual world) at one extreme, to ubiquitous computing (in which digital materials appear embedded into the everyday physical world - often referred to as the 'Internet of Things') at the other.
-In the middle of this continuum lie augmented reality and locative media, in which the digital appears to be overlaid upon the physical world in different ways.
+Focuses on the possibilities and challenges of interaction beyond the desktop.
+Exploring the 'mixed reality continuum' - a spectrum of emerging computing applications that runs from virtual reality (in which a user is immersed into a computer-generated virtual world) at one extreme, to ubiquitous computing (in which digital materials appear embedded into the everyday physical world - often referred to as the 'Internet of Things') at the other.
+In the middle of this continuum lie augmented reality and locative media in which the digital appears to be overlaid upon the physical world in different ways.